The Purpose of Final Expense Insurance

 How Does It Work?

 Final expense insurance can keep your family from having to pay out-of-pocket expenses for burial costs, credit card debt, or medical bills.
 A final expense insurance policy, also called burial or funeral insurance, includes a higher premium and lower death benefit than a traditional policy.
+Most final expense insurance policies are whole life insurance policies.
+Once you purchase a policy, your premium payments never increase.

 When to Buy a Final Expense Policy